-These courses are to be used by Muir College students in fulfilling the science requirements of various majors, as well as the General Education requirements of the College (see Muir College: The General Education Requirements).
-The Science 3 series is a course in university-level chemistry; the Science 4 series is a course in universitylevel physics.
+These courses are to be used by Muir College students in fulfilling the science requirements of various majors, as well as the General Education requirements of the College (See Muir College: The General Education Requirements).
+The Science 3 series is a course in university-level chemistry; the Science 4 series is a course in university-level physics.
 Although these courses are intended primarily for students planning to major in a science, they are excellent courses for any student who is adequately prepared.

-Courses

-Lower Division

-3A.
-General Chemistry

-Introductory chemistry with emphasis on the applications of chemistry to molecular biology.
+Courses Lower Division 3A.
+Science: General Chemistry (4) Introductory chemistry with emphasis on the applications of chemistry to molecular biology.
 Required for Muir students majoring in biology.
-Three hours lecture.
-(W)

-3AL.
-General Chemistry Laboratory

-This laboratory course should be taken with Science 3A.
-(W, S)

-3B.
-General Chemistry

-A continuation of General Chemistry 3A.
-Three hours lecture.
+Three hours lecture, one hour discussion.
+(W) 3AL.
+Science: Quantitative Chemical Analysis (2) A laboratory course that introduces the student to laboratory techniques, analytical procedures and physical measurements.
+Includes gravimetric, volumetric and instrumental methods of chemical analysis.
+Emphasis is on accuracy and precision.
+One hour lecture and two threehour laboratories.
+Interchangeable with Natural Science 2DL in Revelle and Chemistry 4AL in Fourth College.
+(W,S) 3B.
+Science: General Chemistry (4) A continuation of General Chemistry 3A.
+Three hours lecture, one hour discussion.
 Prerequisite: Science 3A.
-(S)

-3BL.
-General Chemistry Laboratory

-This laboratory course should be taken with Science 3B.
+(S) 3BL.
+Science: Quantitative Chemical Analysis (2) A continuation of Science 3AL.
+One hour lecture and two three-hour laboratories.
+Interchangeable with Natural Science 2FL in Revelle and Chemistry 4BL in Fourth College.
 Prerequisite: Science 3AL.
-(F)

-3C.
-Thermochemistry (4)

-This course will be required of all Muir students majoring in biology.
+(F) 3C.
+Thermochemistry (4) This course will be required of all Muir students majoring in biology.
 Thermodynamics, physical chemistry, and chemical reactions will be studied with occasional reference to reactions of biological interest.
 Emphasis will be on general principles and problem-solving.
 Three hours lecture, two three-hour laboratories.
-Prerequisite: Science 3B.
-(F)

-4A.
-The Physics of Equilibrium and Motion (4)

-An introduction to the science of mechanics.
+Prerequisite: Science 3B.(F) 4A.
+The Physics of Equilibrium and Motion (4) An introduction to the science of mechanics.
 The principle of static equilibrium.
 Newton's laws, with applications to linear and circular motion.
 The concepts of work and energy.
 The conservation of energy, linear momentum, and angular momentum.
 Two hours lecture, two hours recitation.
-Prerequisite: Mathematics IA or 2A.
+Prerequisite: Mathematics 1A or 2A.
 Concurrent registration permissible.
-Mr. Rotenberg and Staff.
-(F)

-4B.
-Waves Energy and Properties of Matter

-An introduction to continuum mechanics, dimensional analysis, and wave motion.
+Rotenberg and staff.
+(F) 4B.
+Waves Energy and Properties of Matter (4) An introduction to continum mechanics, dimensional analysis, and wave motion.
 Elementary geometrical optics with applications to optical instruments.
 Calorimetry and heat transport.
 Two hours lecture, two hours recitation.
-Prerequisite: Science 14; Mathematics 1B or 2B; Concurrent registration permissible.
-Mr. Mendis and Staff.
-(W)
+Prerequisite: Science 1A; Mathematics 1B or 2B; Concurrent registration permissible.
+Mendis and staff.
+(W) 4C.
+Electromagnetic Theory (4) The concepts of fields and potentials.

-(4)

-4C.
-Electromagnetic Theory (4)

-The concepts of fields and potentials.
 Ohm's Law.
 Capacitance and inductance.
 DC and simple AC circuits.
 Magnetic fields, the law of induction.
 Two hours lecture, two hours recitation.
-Prerequisite: Science 1A and 1B, Mathematics IC or 2C.
+Prerequisite: Science 4A and 4B, Mathematics 1C or 2C.
 Concurrent registration permissible.
-Mr. Banks and Staff.
-(S)

-4AL-4BL-4CL.
-Physics Laboratory (2-2-2)

-A laboratory course sequence designed to demonstrate various concepts in Science 4A-4B-4C respectively, as well as to acquaint students with simple laboratory techniques and physical measurements.
+Banks and staff.
+(S) 4AL-4BL-4CL.
+Physics Laboratory (2-2-2) A laboratory course sequence designed to demonstrate various concepts in Science 4A-4B-4C respectively, as well as to acquaint students with simple laboratory techniques and physical measurements.
 One hour lecture and three hours laboratory.
 Prerequisite: some prior knowledge about Science 4A-4B-4C or concurrent registration is encouraged.
-Mr. Luo, Mr. Lee.
-(F,W,S)

-Upper Division

-140A-140B.
-Organic Chemistry (4-4)

-A two-quarter sequence in organic chemistry with emphasis on material fundamental to biochemistry.
-Topics include: bonding theory, structure, isomerism, conformation, chemical and physical properties; reaction mechanisms; substitution, elimination, and addition reactions; special topics related to biology.
-Prerequisites: two quarters of lower division chemistry or consent of instructor.

-140BL.
-Organic Chemistry Laboratory (2)

-Independent experience in modern methods of organic product isolation, identification, synthesis, and instrumentation.
-Introduction to spectroscopic and electromagnetic measurement and correlation with theoretical properties and mechanism of action.
-Prerequisites: Concurrent registration with Science 110B.

-(Note: Transfer students who have completed equivalent lower-division courses in organic chemistry have met this requirement.)

-Science and Technology

-OFFICE: Building 303, Matthews Campus
+Luo, Lee.
+(F,W,S) Science and Technology OFFICE: Building 303, Matthews Campus